natan1506/react-standard/README.md

-# teste
+# react-standard
  react standard design with eslint, editorconfig and prettier

+- Use as template
+- run <b>yarn</b>

+Done